SeungKang/ssh-instructions/ssh-instructions.md

 **"Client"** refers to the computer you are connecting from.
 (Desktop PC)

 ## On the Client Machine
 If you have not generated a private and public key, known as a *key pair* previously then follow these instructions.
-Otherwise skip to the "On the Sever Machine" section.
+Otherwise skip to the **On the Sever Machine** section.

 1. Open the Terminal application or Windows PowerShell
 2. Create a SSH keypair by running the code contained in the block below (note: the program will prompt you several times - use the defaults by typing the "enter" key):